dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 The new `Tensor<T>` <!--xref:System.Numerics.Tensors.Tensor`1--> type expands the AI capabilities of the .NET libraries and runtime.
 This type:

 - Provides efficient interop with AI libraries like ML.NET, TorchSharp, and ONNX Runtime using zero copies where possible.
-- Builds on top of <xref:System.Numerics.TensorPrimitives> for efficient math operations.
+- Builds on top of <xref:System.Numerics.Tensors.TensorPrimitives> for efficient math operations.
 - Enables easy and efficient data manipulation by providing indexing and slicing operations.
 - Is not a replacement for existing AI and machine learning libraries.
 Instead, it's intended to provide a common set of APIs to reduce code duplication and dependencies, and to achieve better performance by using the latest runtime features.